If Bruce Chatwin had been portly, myopic and mouse-haired,” writes Susannah Clapp, “his life and reputation would have been quite different.”

 Chatwin’s life-long topic of research, however—his big idea—was something he never quite managed to write a book about.
 This was the notion that nomadism is the true condition of man, that natural selection has fitted the human race for wandering, not for a sedentary life, and that the ills of civilization issue from the neglect of this nomadic imperative.
 From his early days as a writer, before he wrote In Patagonia, Chatwin had wanted to produce a book on the nomadic theme.
 “Anatomy of Restlessness” was a working title for this project; three of the pieces in the collection now published under that name are concerned with various stages of its non-composition.

 The Songlines, his exploration of Australian Aboriginal cosmology, is the closest he actually got to writing such a book.
 The failure of The Songlines, the most ambitious but least technically successful of his works, is explained to some extent by the weight of expectation behind it.
 The problem is not in the ethnography.
 Although Chatwin was criticised by anthropologists for relying on third-party informants, this is an aspect of the story that he makes a virtue of: his account of the cultural entrepreneurs who mediate between the aborigines and the wider world is one of the book’s diverting aspects.
 And its account of aboriginal cosmology, though selective, seems to be basically accurate.
-Even his reliance on a non-aboriginal informants, as the anthropologisthas argued, may be closer to the reality of field work than most ethnographers care to admit.
+Even his reliance on a non-aboriginal informants, as the anthropologist Howard Morphy has argued, may be closer to the reality of field work than most ethnographers care to admit.

 But there is still a problem with The Songlines, a twofold problem: first, the implausible figure of the protagonist, a schoolteacher with the archly emblematic name of Arkady; and, second, the strange irruption of extracts from Chatwin’s notebooks in the heart of the narrative.
 The book is misshapen; there is no suspension of disbelief.
 The fusion of documentary with invention, the ambiguous genre that Chatwin worked in, comes unstitched in The Songlines.
 The book was written, we learn from With Chatwin, when he was first diagnosed with AIDS and thought he was dying; so its broken-backed quality could be explained by an anxiety to get his research into print.
 Meanwhile the real nomad book remained unwritten.

 It may be that Chatwin could never have written the book he wanted to.
 For him, the nomadic imperative had come to explain almost everything.
 It explained human nature in general and his own life in particular.
 It explained the urge to travel; it explained why, in his phrase, “possessions exhaust us”.
 It made the centrifugal central; it gave roots to restlessness.
-The nomad book that he planned to write was to be, all at the same time, his Tristes Tropiques, The White Goddess and The Golden Bough.
+The nomad book that he planned to write was to be, all at the same time, his Tristes Tropiques, his White Goddess and his Golden Bough.
 It is no wonder he could not finish it.
 The “Anatomy of Restlessness”, as represented in the fragments now published, is not really an anatomy; it is more like a pile of bones.

 But the books Chatwin did finish should be enough for us.
 What this posthumous collection confirms is that his gift was for concision, for brevity: short sentences, short paragraphs and short books.
 In a world of information glut, of blockbusters and bloated reputations, that is no small thing. ★